Hiking the Calanques de Cassis in Easy Way

 Arrival at the parking place

-It was only a short drive from our apartment in La Ciotat the Calanques area.
-The easiest way is to park at the Parking de la Presqu’île at Avenue Notre Dame, a parking place sheltered by trees.
-We paid a fixed amount for the whole day.
+Just a short drive from our La Ciotat apartment, we reached the Calanques area effortlessly.
+Opting for convenience, we parked at the shaded Parking de la Presqu’île on Avenue Notre Dame, securing a whole day’s parking for a fixed fee.

-Then, following the Avenue Notre Dame and walked a few hundred metres, and we turned into a small street.
-The street hits the Avenue des Calanques.
-At the end of the Avenue des Calanques, it is the entrance of the Calanque de Port-Miou.
+From there, we strolled along Avenue Notre Dame for a few hundred metres before turning into a quaint small street that intersects with Avenue des Calanques.
+As we reached the end of Avenue des Calanques, we found ourselves at the entrance of the picturesque Calanque de Port-Miou.

-At the entrance, there is also a board showing all hiking routes and related information.
-Some people from the local tourist office had set up a temporary stall to provide helps to hikers and visitors.
+At the entrance, a helpful board displayed all the hiking routes and relevant information.
+Additionally, locals from the tourist office had set up a temporary stall, offering assistance and information to both hikers and visitors alike.

 Hiking the Calanques de Cassis